.22 long rifle: Subsonic-velocity

 Subsonic rounds have a muzzle velocity of less than the speed of sound (about 1080 ft/s).
 These rounds are sometimes equipped with extra-heavy bullets of 45–60 gr to improve the terminal ballistics of the slower projectile.
 Conversely, these rounds may contain little more than a primer and an extra-light bullet.

-Subsonic rounds are favored by some shooters due to slightly superior accuracy and reduction in noise.
+Some shooters favor subsonic rounds for slightly improved accuracy and reduced noise.
 Supersonic rounds produce a loud crack which can scare away animals when hunting.
 Accuracy is reportedly improved with subsonic rounds because a supersonic bullet (or projectile) that slows from supersonic to subsonic speed undergoes drastic aerodynamic changes in this transonic zone that might adversely affect the stability and accuracy of the bullet.

 Because the speed of sound in air at 68 F is about 1115 ft/s, the subsonic round's muzzle velocity is slightly below the speed of sound under many hunting conditions.
 However, under cold air conditions at 32 F, the speed of sound drops to 1088 ft/s, approximately muzzle velocity.
 Hence, a "subsonic" round used below this temperature may be supersonic, and during the transition from supersonic to subsonic velocity, it may become unstable, reducing accuracy.
 To counteract this, some cartridge manufacturers have lowered the speed of their subsonic ammunition to 1030 ft/s or less.

-Various combinations of subsonic rounds and semiautomatic .22 LR firearms result in unreliable cycling of the firearms' actions, as the result of insufficient recoil energy.
-Some subsonic rounds use heavier bullets (achieving lower velocities) to ensure, as a result of increased bullet mass, that enough energy is produced to cycle common blow-back actions.
+Various combinations of subsonic rounds and semiautomatic .22 LR firearms result in unreliable action cycling due to insufficient recoil energy.
+Some subsonic rounds use heavier bullets (achieving lower velocities) to ensure, as a result of increased bullet mass, that enough energy is produced to cycle common blowback actions.
 As an example, the Aguila .22 LR SSS (sniper sub-sonic) round, has a 60 gr bullet on a .22 short case, providing the cartridge the same overall dimensions as a .22 long rifle round.
-However, other problems may be encountered: the heavier and longer bullet of the Aguila cartridge requires a faster barrel twist (by the Greenhill formula) to ensure the bullet remains stable in flight.
+However, other problems may be encountered: the heavier, longer bullet of the Aguila cartridge requires a faster barrel twist (as determined by the Greenhill formula) to ensure the bullet remains stable in flight.

 Two performance classes of .22 rimfire subsonic rounds exist.
-Some subsonic rounds, such as various .22 short and .22 long "CB" rounds, give about 700 ft/s velocity with a 29 gr bullet providing relatively low impact energy (41 J at muzzle).
+Some subsonic rounds, such as various .22 short and .22 long "CB" rounds, give about 700 ft/s velocity with a 29 gr bullet providing relatively low impact energy 30 ft.lbf at the muzzle.
 These may not use any, or only small amounts of gunpowder, and have the characteristics of rounds intended only for indoor training or target practice rather than hunting.
 Where these are in .22 LR form, it is only to aid feeding in firearms designed for the cartridge, rather than older .22 CB shooting gallery rifles.
-The Aguila SSS gives about 950 ft/s velocity with a 60-gr bullet offering energy (163 Joules) equivalent to many high velocity .22 long rifle rounds using standard 40-gr bullets.
+The Aguila SSS has a velocity of 950 ft/s using a 60 gr bullet with 120 ft.lbf of energy, which is equivalent to many high velocity .22 long rifle rounds using standard 40 gr bullets.
 Other heavy-bullet subsonic rounds perform similarly and are intended for hunting small game or controlling dangerous animals while avoiding excessive noise.